How much does it cost to live in France? Add up the numbers to see if France’s cost of living is affordable for you and your family.

 - 33% cheaper than Los Angeles

 French housing is notoriously expensive if you go for the typical metropolitan apartment.
-Residents can spend up to 50% of monthly salary on rent alone in cities such as Paris and Lyon.
 When you go from a one-bedroom place to one with multiple bedrooms, the prices skyrocket even more.
 Residents can reduce their cost of living in Paris, however, by moving to a less metropolitan area or living in the Parisian suburbs.

 In smaller cities in the south of France, utility bills can be much cheaper thanks to the clement weather all year round.
 Read more in our guide to utilities in France.

 The cost of internet in France is also relative, with basic packages starting from around €20–€30 per month.
 If you have a television, you will also need to account for the cost of an annual television license (€138).
 Read more in our guide to telephone, internet, and television in France.

 One positive aspect of the cost of living in France is subsidized healthcare.
 Everyone living in France for longer than three months is eligible for state health insurance, including foreigners.
 This insurance, Protection Universelle Maladie (PUMa), is funded by the French social security system, meaning about 8% of most employees’ pay packets go towards it, with another 13% paid by the employers.

 Everyone must first register with a French health insurance company and a doctor in France, and go through that doctor for most medical treatments.
 Around 70% of medical costs are covered, but in some cases, such as cancer, diabetes, or having a baby in France, 100% of costs are covered by the French healthcare system.
 Those who want 100% coverage can sign up for private health insurance to cover the remainder.

 Cost of childcare in France